sovity/edc-ce/docs/Backend/API-Wrapper/OpenAPI/dashboard.md

-{% hint style="warning" %} This page may take a moment to fully load because the data is being fetched and parsed live from the original OpenAPI specification file.
-GitBook could also adjust the page width for this page so that the content can be displayed better. {% endhint %}

-{% hint style="info" %} Welcome to the OpenAPI Documentation page!
-This section provides a comprehensive overview of all the available APIs that adhere to the OpenAPI Specification.
-Here, you'll find detailed information on each API's endpoints, request/response formats, authentication methods, and more.
-Whether you're integrating with our services or building your own application, this documentation is designed to help you navigate and utilize our APIs efficiently and effectively.
-All APIs listed here are loaded directly from the OpenAPI specification files in our Community Edition repository, which are originally located here: <a href="https://raw.githubusercontent.com/sovity/edc-ce/main/docs/api/sovity-edc-api-wrapper.yaml">Link</a>{% endhint %}
+{% hint style="info" %} This section provides an overview of all available APIs that adhere to the OpenAPI specification.
+All APIs are loaded from the OpenAPI specification file: <a href="https://raw.githubusercontent.com/sovity/edc-ce/main/docs/api/sovity-edc-api-wrapper.yaml">Link</a>.
+Please note that the API base-paths may differ depending on the connector, the specific API base-path can be seen in the UI dashboard.{% endhint %}.

 ---------------------------------------